Synthetixio/synthetix-docs/content/integration.md

     That said however, both are functioning side by side while we transition over.

     One note of caution: the events from the underlying contracts - `Synthetix` and `Synth` are still emitted on the currently deprecated proxy contracts.
 Indeed, SynthetixJs still use the deprecated proxies for this reason (see [Synthetix.js](https://github.com/Synthetixio/synthetix-js/blob/master/src/contracts/mainnet/Synthetix.js#L12)).
 Once we migrate to the new proxies, the events will be emitted on the integration proxies and the deprecated ones will be removed entirely.

+## Address Resolver

+In our Archernar release, we introduced a new feature called the `AddressResolver` contract ([contracts.synthetix.io/AddressResolver](https://contracts.synthetix.io/AddressResolver)).

+In short, the `AddressResolver` allows any referencing contract to have access to a number of key contract - in particular the underlying `Synthetix`, `FeePool`, `SynthsUSD` and `SynthsETH` contracts.
+There are plans in the near future to add our proxies as well

+!!! danger "Be Advised"

+    Third party developers may well want to integrate this `AddressResolver` into their smart contracts if they want to look up the latest contracts on-chain, and they are most welcome to.
+That being said, be careful - the Synthetix protocol may opt to change the ABIs of the underlying contracts which could break interoperability for contracts that are not re-deployed.
+The safest third party use are the ERC20 functions within `Synthetix` and all the `Synth` contracts.